maaloy/Eye_Data/README.md

 # Eye_Data
 Public Data of the PLOS ONE paper:

-Estimation of the mechanical properties of the eye through the study of its vibrational modes by
+"Estimation of the mechanical properties of the eye through the study of its vibrational modes"

+Authors:
 M.Á.
 Aloy(1),
 J.E.
 Adsuara(1),
 P. Cerdá-Durán(1),